Optical disc packaging: Keep case

-Some DVD releases have a paperboard outer sleeve around the shrinkwrap.
+Some DVD releases have a paperboard outer sleeve around the shrink wrap.

-Beginning in 2007, prerecorded Blu-ray Disc and HD DVD titles ship in packages similar to but slightly smaller (18.5 mm shorter and 1 mm thinner: 135 mm × 171.5 mm × 13 mm.) than a standard DVD keep case, generally with the format logo prominently displayed in a horizontal stripe across the top of the case (red for HD DVD; and PlayStation 3 Greatest Hits Games, blue for Blu-ray, and clear for regular PlayStation 3 and Nintendo Switch cartridge games).
+Beginning in 2007, prerecorded Blu-ray and HD DVD titles ship in packages similar to but slightly smaller (18.5 mm shorter and 1 mm thinner: 135 mm × 171.5 mm × 13 mm) than a standard DVD keep case, generally with the format logo prominently displayed in a horizontal stripe across the top of the case (red for HD DVD; and PlayStation 3 Greatest Hits Games, blue for Blu-ray, and clear for regular PlayStation 3 and Nintendo Switch cartridge games).
 Green cases of this variety were introduced to be used for titles released for the Xbox One gaming system, though with the space intended for placing the disc being on the left side of the inner case, while most other keep cases have it on the right.

 Snap case

 A snap case is a design for both CD and DVD packaging, and is made in the standard sizes for both.
 Each is made of a single-piece plastic tray and closure, which snaps over the right edge of the front flap.
 The printed flap is made of thin paperboard which wraps around the left edge and across the back of the tray, to which it is glued.
 It has largely been replaced with the DVD keep case and CD jewel case due to its flimsy design.
 Time Warner's two studios and their boutique labels (Warner Bros.
-Pictures and New Line Cinema) were the only entities to utilize this case design.
+Pictures and New Line Cinema) were the only major entities to utilize this case design for DVD packaging.